 WICHITA, Kan.
-(KSNW) – Switch out the church bells for security check point beeps.
+(KSNW) – Switch out the church bells for security checkpoint beeps.
 This is just part of getting married in a courthouse.

 The Sedgwick County Courthouse surely had love in the air this Valentine’s Day.
-Numerous couples made their way to say ‘I do.”
+Numerous couples made their way to say “I do.”

-“The big wedding idea is kind of scary and we just wanted to get it done with.
+“The big wedding idea is kind of scary, and we just wanted to get it done with.
 We didn’t really plan it out.
-We just last minute were like let’s go get it done,” said groom Dale Morgan.
+We just last-minute were like let’s go get it done,” said groom Dale Morgan.

-For others like Terese and Howard Smith it was planned for months.
+For others like Terese and Howard Smith, it was planned for months.
 They decided to use this Valentine’s Day to tie the knot for their second time together.

 “It’s really expensive to get married and we decided we’d rather have a really awesome honeymoon,” said Denisa Dietrich.

 The newlyweds shared with KSN some advice for others on their happiest day.

-“Valentine’s Day is really special but I feel like you should do everyday as if its special,” said Megan Martin.
+“Valentine’s Day is really special, but I feel like you should do every day as if it’s special,” said Megan Martin.

 Groom, Seiha Kan said, “Go for it!
 Take chances!”